 Do fertility supplements guarantee pregnancy?

-No. Fertility supplements support the biological conditions needed for conception — such as hormone balance, egg quality, and sperm health — but they cannot guarantee pregnancy.
-Fertility depends on a wide range of factors, many of which supplements cannot influence.
+No. Fertility supplements support the biological conditions needed for conception — such as hormone balance, egg quality, and sperm health — but they can't guarantee pregnancy.
+Fertility depends on a wide range of factors, many of which supplements can't influence.
 Think of them as one supportive tool within a broader approach that includes healthy lifestyle habits and, where needed, medical care.

 Should men take supplements even if semen analysis is normal?